The spirit of the Lord God is upon me,

 There was a man sent from God, whose name was John.
 He came as a witness to testify to the light, so that all might believe through him.
 He himself was not the light, but he came to testify to the light.
 This is the testimony given by John when the Jews sent priests and Levites from Jerusalem to ask him, "Who are you?"
 He confessed and did not deny it, but confessed, "I am not the Messiah."
 And they asked him, "What then?
 Are you Elijah?"
 He said, "I am not."
 "Are you the prophet?"
 He answered, "No." Then they said to him, "Who are you?
 Let us have an answer for those who sent us.
 What do you say about yourself?"

-He said, "I am the voice of one crying out in the desert, ‘Make straight the way of the Lord,'" as the prophet Isaiah said.
+He said, "I am the voice of one crying out in the wilderness, ‘Make straight the way of the Lord,'" as the prophet Isaiah said.
 Now they had been sent from the Pharisees.
 They asked him, "Why then are you baptizing if you are neither the Messiah, nor Elijah, nor the prophet?"
 John answered them, "I baptize with water.
 Among you stands one whom you do not know, the one who is coming after me; I am not worthy to untie the thong of his sandal."
 This took place in Bethany across the Jordan where John was baptizing.

 Today's readings are brimful of joy and hope.
 Israel radiates as a joyful bride coming to her bridegroom adorned for a lavish, oriental wedding.
 Paul's words to the Thessalonians continue the theme of hope and joy in a community that lives by the life of Christ.
 And St John, in the gospel, pictures the work of John the Baptist, who came to witness to God's light upon this earth.
 This is not a joyousness without responsibility.
 It's a joy that is found when people find and carry out their true mission in life.
 Isaiah speaks of one anointed and sent to bring good news to the oppressed - words that were adopted by Jesus to describe his own life's purpose - just as they should also be made real in the life of every Christian.
 Those privileged to share in Jesus' spiritual life must also share in his concerns and desires.

-Two ideas help to link today’s readings
+Two key ideas in today's readings go well together:

 1. The spiritual joy that marks the Christian faith, that we are waiting for the coming of the Lord, and our entry into a life of eternal communion with God.
 The other is the willingness to bear our share of the Christian work-load, to do our bit, in our time, to realise the goals of Jesus in our world.
 I'd like to hear a homily focussed on one of these, without totally forgetting the other.
 In these times of economic austerity and budget cuts that are endlessly debated, is no harm to be reminded of the blessings in our lives, our reasons to be joyful.
 Mention, for example, the love we enjoy with our family and friends, the pleasure of meeting new people, of awakening some dormant talent by taking a course of adult education; the solidarity we feel in our local community when people willingly help their neighbours in their needs; the consolation to be found in prayer.
 Many examples can be named, to illustrate God's blessing in our lives: reasons to be joyful.
 Like the northern Irish writer C.S.
 Lewis, we too can be "surprised by joy," and re-discover gladness and meaning in life.